Margit Nezold, Student Physiotherapist and AQ Volunteer

 Both heat and ice can cause burns – if the heat pack is too hot, for example, or an ice pack is left on the skin for too long.
-As a precaution, heat and ice packs should be wrapped in a towel before placing it onto the affected body part, and the skin underneath should be frequently checked.
-As a general rule, ice packs are used for 20 minutes, and then removed for 1-2 hours, before replaced.
+As a precaution, heat and ice packs should be wrapped in a towel before being placed onto the affected body part, and the skin underneath should be frequently checked.
+As a general rule, ice packs are used for 20 minutes, and then removed for 1-2 hours, before being applied again.

 People with certain diseases should not use ice therapy: